robertu94/robertu94.github.io/_posts/2019-01-22-learning-to-learn-python.markdown

 ## Beginning Python

-Every needs to start somewhere, but there are limited current, comprehensive, and free document that describe an overview for the language.
+Everyone needs to start somewhere, but there are limited current, comprehensive, and free document that describe an overview for the language.

 I would recommend in starting in one of two ways: